GhoulBox/Discord-RPC-Tutorial/README.md

 ## C# Discord RPC Tutorial
-Start by downloading this file: https://www.mediafire.com/folder/oz5emcbi2uplw/DiscordRpcDemo
+Start by downloading the files in this repository.

 Open the C# project you want the RPC on.
 Right click on the file on solution explorer, and open your projects folder in repos.
 Drag the DiscordRpcDemo folder you just downloaded inside.
+Add the .dll file as a reference.

 It should look something like this:
 ![](https://user-images.githubusercontent.com/46585903/124998022-86231500-e000-11eb-8902-3a18ab2a7875.png)